rubycocos/blockchain/cryptopunks/script/README.md

 ### Popularity & Rarity by Accessory Count (0 to 7)

-To wrap up let's calculate popularity & rarity by the number of accessories.
+To wrap up let's calculate popularity & rarity by the number of accessories:

 ``` ruby
 counter = Hash.new(0)